19hours/sg-statutes/Acts/Trustees Act.md

 Sections 3A(1) and 41N

-Application of Statutory Duty of Care under Part ia
+Application of Statutory Duty of Care under Part IA

 Investment